pastelite/unnamedfo/readme.md

 ## Todo
 - [x] File indexing
 - [x] YAML config reading
-- [ ] Building schema based on config
+- [x] Building schema based on config
+- [ ] Indexing other data field in config
+- [ ] Reading format pattern and their respective field in config
 - [ ] Organize file as set in schema
 - [ ] File Searching
 ## Plan to do after finish